solangegueiros/brz-token-bridge/docs/Bridge.md

 Returns: bool - true if it is sucessful

-Requires:
+Requirements:
-- blockchain exists
+- blockchain exists.
-- there must be at least one blockchain left
+- there must be at least one blockchain left.

 ### `pause()` (external)